 ABC’s Shark Tank is known for providing entrepreneurs an opportunity to pitch their business ideas on TV to a panel of five investors (referred to as “sharks”), but unfortunately one of those high profile sharks was recently targeted by a cybercriminal intent on stealing some of her hard-earned cash.
 And they used the most lucrative attack method in cybercrime - business email compromise (BEC).

 Barbara Corcoran, one of the very successful sharks, recently provided a firsthand account regarding how cybercriminals targeted her and her staff.
-It was clear these attackers did their reconnaissance and came prepared.
+This is how the Barbara Corcoran email scam occurred: it was clear these attackers did their reconnaissance and came prepared.
 They sent her bookkeeper a fraudulent email (pretending to be Barbara’s assistant) and asked for an invoice payment related to a real estate renovation.
 And because the fake email address was only one character off, it was easily missed by the human eye.
 The BEC attack was unfortunately spotted after the fraudulent payment of nearly $400,000 had been completed*.

 Corcoran’s company isn’t alone in being targeted by BEC attacks.
 Earlier this month, the FBI’s Internet Crime Complaint Center (IC3) issued a significant warning by reporting that BEC accounted for $1.77 billion in losses across 23,775 complaints in the US in 2019.
 That number only captures losses reported by American individuals and businesses.
 Last year, the FBI reported that BEC has cost organizations around the world more than $26 billion since 2016.

 BEC is the most expensive problem in all of cyber security.
 In fact, BEC accounted for more EMEA cyber insurance claims in 2018 than both ransomware and data breaches.
-This high-profile episode demonstrates that BEC is something everyone, especially in real estate, can fall victim to.
+This high-profile episode demonstrates that BEC is something everyone can fall victim to, especially in real estate.

 How the Attack Unfolded

 BEC attacks are a modern variation of old-fashioned wire scams.
 An attacker identifies someone in a company and tries to convince them to wire or transfer money right away.
-In an interview, Corcoran explains what happened in her case, “It was an invoice supposedly sent by my assistant to my bookkeeper approving the payment for a real estate renovation.
+In an interview about the phishing scam, Corcoran explains what happened in her case, “It was an invoice supposedly sent by my assistant to my bookkeeper approving the payment for a real estate renovation.
 There was no reason to be suspicious as I invest in a lot of real estate.”
-TMZ has posted a copy of the email chain here.
+TMZ has posted a copy of the scam email chain here.

 This is a classic BEC tactic, especially for real estate.
 As we recently noted, real estate BEC and other fraud-focused attacks have increased and have expanded to include all aspects of the real estate transaction chain, including renovations.
 In Corcoran’s case, the attackers focused on her bookkeeper and sent a fake invoice for real estate renovation supposedly (but not actually) from her assistant.
 This is consistent with attack trends we’ve seen.
 The attackers targeted an important person in the company with the ability to expedite money transfers.
 They provided false but plausible instructions from someone their target would trust, in this case Corcoran’s assistant and they used an urgent fake renovation invoice.